itsmedexter/Updated_Portfolio/README.md

 ## Acknowledgments

-* Thanks Kerwin for reminder on mediaquery.
+* Thanks to Mahisha for helping me find the syntax error for the background color.